testla-project/testla-screenplay-essentials-js/README.md

 ## Whats in Testla Screenplay Essentials?

-Screenplay Essentials comes with generic Actions and Questions which can be used in various contexts.
+Screenplay Essentials is a module of the Testla Screenplay suite which comes with generic Actions and Questions which can be used in various contexts.

 ## Installation